solacol/offsec-tex-exam-templates/README.md

 - [Exam Template (Word)](https://offensive-security.com/awe/AWE-Exam-Report.docx)

 ## Archive
-- Not needed anymore, but for sake of completeness and nostalgia here.
+- Not needed anymore, but here for sake of completeness and nostalgia.

 ### OSCE (retired on 15/10/2020)
 - [Course Info](https://www.offensive-security.com/ctp-osce/)

 ## Usage
 - Use a fully loaded `LaTeX` IDE (do not forget the `tex` distribution) with lots of fancy features and bullsh_t ;)
-- Reaplce placeholders (here: orange `todos`) with the corresponding parts of the original template
+- Replace placeholders (here: orange `todos`) with the corresponding parts of the original template
 - Replace images `head.png` and `mid.png` with the corresponding ones of the original template
 - Define your personal data in `ABCD-OS-XXXXX-Exam-Report.tex`